 The Draconids, also known as the Giacobinids (due to their link with Comet 21P/Giacobini-Zinner), produced meteor storms in 1933 and 1946, along with strong activity in 1985, 1998 and 2011.
 In most years very little activity is seen.
-Predictions vary, and nothing special is expected in 2019.
+Predictions vary, and nothing special is expected this year.
 However, these predictions are by no means guaranteed, so observe with an open mind!
-The presence of moonlight will an issue.

 The Draconid radiant, at RA 17h28m, Dec +54, lies just to the right of the head of Draco (see the chart below).
 Draconid meteors are slow moving – a feature that should allow them to be readily distinguished from any sporadic meteors that might by chance line up with the Draconid radiant.